jimmynotjim/scrollnav/README.md

 	scrollOffset: 40,
 	animated: true,
 	speed: 500,
+	insertTarget: this.selector,
-	location: 'insertBefore',
+	insertLocation: 'insertBefore',
 	arrowKeys: false
 });
 ```

 ### Sections

 As mentioned, the script automatically searches for `<h2>`s within the target article.
-If your page structure differs, feel free to target another selector, like a `<h3>` or `<h4>` or even a class, like `.scroll-headline`.
+If your page structure differs, feel free to target another selector, like an `<h3>` or `<h4>` or even a class, like `.scroll-headline`.

 ### Sub-Sections

-The plugin supports nesting sub-sections within each section in the final nav.
+Set to `false` by default, the plugin supports nesting sub-sections within each section in the final nav.
 Available selectors are the same as Sections.

+### Section Wrapper Element

+If your article already contains `section` tags, you'll want to change this to `'div'`.
+Sub-sections aren't affected by this option.

 ### Show Headline